jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 ## 3️⃣ Install 'The LaZagne Project' from AlessandroZ's GitHub
 LaZagne is an open-source application that is used to retrieve passwords stored on a local computer.
-It is a form of malware, but since we are using a VM with nothing personable on it, it will just be used to flag our detection rule on LimaCharlie.
+It is a form of malware, but since we are using a VM with no personal or sensitive data on it, it will just be used to flag our detection rule on LimaCharlie.
 **Review Source Code / Download here: [https://github.com/AlessandroZ/LaZagne](https://github.com/AlessandroZ/LaZagne)**

 1. If you attempt to install LaZagne, it will be blocked by Windows Security. **Disable Windows Security** by turning off **real-time protection** under **Virus & Threat Protection** settings on ***THE VIRTUAL MACHINE***.